Over 60 million webinars are expected to be hosted globally in 2026, and this article brings you 20+ verified insights that matter most.

-• The average webinar conversion rate is around 55%
+- The average webinar conversion rate is approximately 56%.

 Webinar Attendance Rates

-The webinar attendance rate varies according to industry and the topic.
+The webinar attendance rate varies depending on the industry and topic.
 Let us take a look at the various average webinar attendance rates in this section.

 Marketing Webinars Have An Average Attendance Of 44%